rydmike/flex_color_scheme/README.md

 ### Can We Change this Predefined Scheme's Colors?

 No, current predefined schemes will not be changed.
 Changing them would be a breaking change to the package version promise.
-Sure, the scheme colors could in theory be changed by releasing a new major version that break past scheme color definitions.
+The scheme colors could in theory be changed by releasing a new major version that break past scheme color definitions.
 At the moment, there are no plans to ever add breaking releases to just change a predefined scheme's color(s).
 All current color definition values are also included in the package tests, and a failed color value test is considered a breaking change.

 ### Can We Add This Scheme?

-To keep things interesting, I do plan to from time to time add new color schemes to the built-in ones.
+To keep things interesting, we do from time to time add new color schemes to the built-in ones.

-Inspired by **MaterialYou**, I recently hooked up FlexColorScheme with an algorithm that extracts prominent colors from images.
-Then fed these colors to FlexColorScheme to make themes from them.
-The new color schemes in release 3.0.0 came from these image based theme experiments.
-You can see examples of FlexColorScheme making color schemes and themes from images in my Tweets about it.
-This was a first [quick test](https://twitter.com/RydMike/status/1399139552200114179?s=20) of the idea, later I added some more features to it, [here](https://twitter.com/RydMike/status/1399301081939820545?s=20) and [here](https://twitter.com/RydMike/status/1399933068614504451?s=20).
-This experiment shows that **FlexColorScheme** is very versatile.

 If you have a beautiful color scheme with matching light and dark theme mode colors, that you think should be included in the built-in schemes, please post a suggestion as a GitHub issue.
-No promise is made about its eventual inclusion, but if I also think it is a nice, unique and overall a pretty color scheme, it will very likely be included.
+No promise is made about its eventual inclusion, but if we also think it is a nice, unique and overall a pretty color scheme, it will very likely be included.
-Coming up with nice color schemes is trickier than it seems, so contributions to new ones will certainly be considered.
+Coming up with nice color schemes is trickier than it seems, so contributions to new ones are certainly welcome.

 ### Can I use different built-in color schemes for my light and dark themes?